 This is also the reason that your website launch date will push out farther and farther.
 Don’t let copywriting hold your project back from being finished on time!
 An experienced writer can get the job done faster.
 It shouldn’t be painful to write your content; that’s not how joyful, engaging material is born.

 The pressure to write on a deadline can turn this task into a dreadful chore.
-Causing people to put it off, which then stretches out the project timeline and holds up future sales!.
-Getting behind can then cause more stress, which is not going to help you get anything done.
+Causing people to put it off, which then stretches out the project timeline and holds up future sales!
+Getting behind will cause more stress, which is not going to help you get anything done.
 Ain’t nobody got time for that.

 2) How users interact with online content is different, and your copy needs to reflect that.